-Launceston will unfurl like spring blossom as the Junction Arts Festival hits town on September 4 to 8.
+Launceston will unfurl like spring blossom as the Junction Arts Festival hits town.

 Junction Arts Festival Springs into Launceston